Do I Need Travel Insurance?

 |It may be beneficial to purchase your travel insurance policy as soon as you start booking your trip.
 This may help provide cover for any unexpected events that may delay or cancel your trip prior to leaving.||Credit card travel insurance can be a convenient option.
 However it is important to read the policy terms and conditions as some credit card travel insurance policies may only provide basic cover.
 Depending on your trip you may need to purchase extra cover to make sure all of your possessions and activities are covered.|

 Disclaimer: Travel insurance is arranged by Defence Health Ltd ABN 80 008 629 481 AFSL 313890.
 This insurance is issued and managed by AWP Australia Pty Ltd ABN 52 097 227 177 AFSL 245631 trading as Allianz Global Assistance for the insurer Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL 234708.
 Terms, conditions, limits and exclusions apply.
 Defence Health, Allianz and/or Allianz Global Assistance do not provide any advice on this insurance based on any consideration of your objectives, financial situation or needs.
 Where advice is provided by Defence Health Ltd, it is provided on behalf of Defence Health Ltd and not on behalf of the insurer Allianz or its agent Allianz Global Assistance.
 Allianz and/or Allianz Global Assistance are not responsible for any such advice.
 Before making a decision please consider the Product Disclosure Statement.
-If you purchase a policy, we receive a commission which is a percentage of your premium - ask us for more details before we provide you with any services on this product.
+We receive a commission which is a percentage of your premium – refer to our Financial Services Guide for details or ask us for more information before you purchase a policy.